-Rascals Childcare Ltd was registered in 2005 and is on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
-It operates from a hall in Rayleigh, Essex.
+Valley Hill Nursery, Pre-School and Kids Club registered in 2013 and is on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
+The nursery operates from the first floor and a separate playroom for older children in a local sport pavilion in Loughton, Essex.
 The nursery serves the local area and is accessible to all children.
 There is an enclosed area available for outdoor play.

-The nursery opens Monday to Friday all year round.
-Sessions are from 9am until 11.30am and 12.30pm until 3pm.
-A breakfast and after school club is also available.
-Children attend for a variety of sessions.
-The nursery provides funded early education for two-, three- and four-year-old children and there are 53 children on roll.
-The nursery supports a number of children who speak English as an additional language and children with special educational needs and/or disabilities.
+The nursery employs seven members of staff.
+Of these, four hold appropriate early years qualifications at level 3 and above, including one with Qualified Teacher Status.
+The nursery is open Monday to Friday, 7.30am to 6.30pm all year round except for bank holidays and two weeks at Christmas.
+There are currently five children in the early years age range on roll.
+The nursery provides funded early education for three and four-year-old children.
+The nursery supports a number of children who speak English as an additional language.

-The nursery employs 11 members of childcare staff.
-Of these, one holds appropriate early years qualifications at level 2 and nine at level 3 and above.